 Begin in Bryson City.
-This town is wedged between the Nantahala National Forest and Great Smoky Mountains National Park in the western corner of the state.
+This town is wedged between the Nantahala National Forest and Great Smoky Mountains National Park in the western corner of our state.
 Start at the Nantahala River Gorge, one of the country’s premier paddling destinations for paddlers of all levels.
 Framed by deep forests and craggy canyon walls, the run is largely a Class I and II paddle, capped off with a chute down a Class III cascade.

 Next, head east to mountainous Sylva, a town loaded with both outdoor adventures and craft breweries.
-Get a hawk’s eye view of town from the Pinnacle, accessible after a 3.5-mile uphill hike through 1,000-acre Pinnacle Park.
-Or try your hand at one of the town’s premier pastimes, trout fishing.
+Get a hawk’s-eye view of town from the Pinnacle, accessible after a 3.5-mile uphill hike through 1,000-acre Pinnacle Park.
+Or try your hand at one of the town’s premier pastimes: trout fishing.
 Several of the hotspots along the Western North Carolina Fly Fishing Trail are just minutes from downtown Sylva, including Scott’s Creek and the Tuckasegee River.

 Make the short southward hop to Franklin and hit the trail.
-Both the Appalachian and multistate Bartram trails ramble past the town, bestowing panoramic views from the summit of 5,347-foot Wayah Bald, named for the region’s once-thriving red wolf population.
+Both the Appalachian and multistate Bartram trails ramble past the town, bestowing panoramic views from the summit of 5,350-foot Wayah Bald, named for the region’s once-thriving red wolf population.
 Afterward, head to Lazy Hiker Brewing to mingle with thru-hikers and plan your next adventure while sipping trail-worthy beers like the Slack Pack IPA or the Trail Mate Golden Ale.

 Next, head for America’s mecca of microbrew, Asheville.
 Breweries seem to abound around every corner in town.
 Luckily, adventure is just as plentiful.
 Wander the 10 miles of trails at the massive North Carolina Arboretum, framed by the Pisgah National Forest.
-Or explore another of Asheville’s iconic locations, the Biltmore Estate, George Vanderbilt’s opulent, 19th century escape.
+Or explore another of Asheville’s iconic locations, Biltmore Estate, George Vanderbilt’s opulent, 19th-century escape.
 Hit the water on the French Broad River with a 7-mile paddling trip through the heart of the city.

 When visiting North Carolina's breweries, please drink responsibly.
 Designate a driver.